 - Pedro Almovodar movies– again, teens and adults.
 But Women on the Verge of a Nervous Breakdown will make you laugh for days.

 - The Book of Life– In Spanish, it’s awesome!

 - Cantinflas– The whole family will laugh at the original Mexican slapstick comic.

 Spanish Podcasts For Kids

-I am just discovering podcasts as a great way to give my girls language input without screen time.
+I am just discovering Spanish podcasts for kids as a great way to give my girls language input without screen time.
 I haven’t tested all of these yet but they look like the best of the bunch!
-Still, I think this is definitely worth publishing, and if you know any I missed please let me know so I can add them!
+Still, I think this is definitely worth publishing, and if you know of any I missed please let me know so I can add them!

 - Cuentos infantiles para todas las edades